conf2024-8888/NMT-Testing/README.md

 sh pipeline.sh
 ```

-> 4. The bash file **pipeline.sh** inside each subfolder will trigger all source code to run.
+> 4. The bash file **pipeline.sh** inside each subfolder will trigger all source code to run